Statute Law (Ireland) Revision Act 1872

 The Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
 98) is an act of the Parliament of the United Kingdom which repealed for Ireland statutes acts of the Parliament of England which had been extended to the then Lordship of Ireland by royal writs or acts of the Parliament of Ireland from the Magna Carta to Poynings' Law 1495 (10 Hen.
 7. c.
 22 (I)).
 The act was intended, in particular, to make the revised edition of the statutes already published applicable to Ireland.

 The act largely mirrored the Statute Law Revision Act 1863 (26 & 27 Vict. c.
 125), which repealed for England and Wales enactments from the Magna Carta to King James II.

+As of 2026, the act remains partly in force in the United Kingdom.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

-From 1810 to 1825, the The Statutes of the Realm was published, providing the first authoritative collection of acts.
+From 1810 to 1825, The Statutes of the Realm was published, providing the first authoritative collection of acts.
 The first statute law revision act was not passed until 1856 with the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
 64).
 This approach — focusing on removing obsolete laws from the statute book followed by consolidation — was proposed by Peter Locke King MP, who had been highly critical of previous commissions' approaches, expenditures, and lack of results.

 In 1863, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
 125) was passed, which repealed or amended over 1,600 enactments.
 However, The territorial extent of the act was limited to England and Wales, meaning that those acts passed before Poynings' Act 1495 (10 Hen.
 7. c.
 22 (I)) were not completely repealed for the United Kingdom.